pwhermanson/heyspex/temp-construction-docs/ui-main-layout-design.md

 - `components/layout/top-bar.tsx` - Main TopBar component
 - Move demo user dropdown into profile circle menu (Phase 4)

+#### 2.1 Terminology and Contracts: Section vs Screen Control Bars
+**Goal**: Prevent feature drift and keep controls consistent across Sections A/B/C and any loaded screen.

+- **Section control bar (A/B/C)**: The top-most bar inside each section.
+Owns section-level controls only.
+  - Contains: tabs (or just a “+” and title when only one tab), section title, and the section’s expand icon (top-right).
+  - Does NOT contain: global search, notification bell, or screen-specific filters.
+- **Screen control bar (per-screen, optional)**: Renders immediately below the Section control bar when the loaded screen provides one.
+  - Contains: screen-specific actions such as Filter, Display, view modes, screen-local search if that screen defines its own narrow-scoped search (not global search).
+  - Never contains: section expand, global search, or global notifications.

+Specifics for Section B (currently showing Projects):
+- The expand icon belongs to the top Section control bar (not the Projects bar).
+- The Projects Filter/Display controls remain in the Screen control bar below the Section control bar.
+- The notification bell has been removed from Section B’s bars; global bell remains in Section 0 (Top Bar).
+- Global search is in Section 0 (Top Bar) at the right, not in Section B.

+Layout guidance for Section control bar:
+- Left: tabs or a single “+” and section title when only one tab exists.
+- Right: section expand icon (top-right alignment is required).

+Quality checks:
+- Expand icon appears only in the Section control bar for A/B/C.
+- If a screen has its own control bar, it renders exactly one row below the Section control bar.

 ### 3. Left Sidebar Icon-Only Collapse
 **Current**: Completely hides when collapsed
 **New**: ChatGPT-style icon rail (64px width)